 1886-1888

-Church suppers were commonplace occurrences during the nineteenth century, both as social gatherings and a way for women's aid societies to raise money.
+Church suppers were commonplace occurrences during the nineteenth century, both as social gatherings and a way for women's groups to raise money.
 Around 1886, church groups across the country began to use corn as a theme for their suppers.
 The short-lived fad seemingly came out of nowhere—it was not confined to the Corn Belt in the Midwest nor related to the harvest season.

 Desserts with unappealing names like corn starch pudding, corn starch cake, and corn starch pie probably tasted better than they sounded.
 Indian pudding, made from cornmeal, milk, molasses, and spices, was a common dish throughout the century.
 Candy corn would have made an easy addition to these menus, but the new confectionery made in Philadelphia was not widely distributed in the 1880s.
 Corn coffee and “koffee” were most likely plain coffee.